UDXS/BizCardBF/README.md

 Made By Davit Markarian (UDXS) @ udxs.me

 Thanks to [rdebath](https://github.com/rdebath) for helping me find issues and [Scylardor]() for his c minifier - [cminify](https://github.com/Scylardor/cminify)
+Also, thanks to the creators of the various test programs I used.